Overview

 | 6. $\Psi_{\text{Discovery}}$ | The Translational Basis (Application) | What new thing did we find? | Experimentally validated material, molecule, or physical law |

-To identify the dominant basis vector, look for these specific rhetorical elements, structural features, and claims in the paper:
+To identify the primary basis vector, look for these specific rhetorical elements, structural features, and claims in the paper:

 1. $\Psi_{\text{Method}}$: The Methodological Paper